-Would someone risk dying a horribly violent and terrifying death to go viral?
+Would someone risk dying a horribly violent and terrifying death in a fatal accident to go viral?
 Yes.
 Of course.
 That’s not even a question.
-Someone would absolutely, say, risk falling off the roof of a car and having their body liquified by the wheels of a lumbering 18 wheeler, leaving their family nothing to bury but their soupy remains, likely with a little dead raccoon from the truck’s tires indistinguishably mixed in.
+Someone would absolutely, say, risk their lives in a dangerous situation like falling off the roof of a car and having their body liquified by the wheels of a lumbering 18 wheeler, leaving their family nothing to bury but their soupy remains, likely with a little dead raccoon from the truck’s tires indistinguishably mixed in.

-Some women from St. Louis risked pretty much just that recently, electing to climb out onto the roof of a white GMC Yukon and twerk on the highway.
+Some women from St. Louis, Missouri risked pretty much just that recently, electing to climb out onto the roof of a white GMC Yukon and twerk on the highway.
 For the ‘Gram, maybe?
-Motorist Jackie Friedhoff caught it on video.
+Motorist Jackie Friedhoff caught it all on video which was posted to local news outlet KSDK’s YouTube.
+The dancers were also filmed and posted to social media.
+The video shows some… interesting choices.

-The women were seen filming this life-threatening portion of what is likely a terrible local rap music video that will get less than two hundred views on YouTube while driving down Interstate 64 (known locally as Highway 40) near Hampton Road.
-According to a St. Louis Metropolitan Police Department spokesperson, the women (obviously) broke a number of city ordinances… because this is super illegal.
+The women were seen filming this life-threatening portion of what is likely a terrible local rap music video that will get less than two hundred views on YouTube while driving down the St. Louis highway Interstate 64 (known locally as Highway 40) near Hampton Road.
+According to a St. Louis Police spokesperson, the women (obviously) broke a number of city ordinances… because this is super illegal.
 Those city ordinances include:

 City ordinance, 17.16.280, which prohibits riding on the exterior of a motor vehicle.